mfaridn03/NoSleep/README.md

 ## NoSleep (Windows only)

+### dvd-fun branch
+- On/off button now bounces like the DVD logo.

 Keeps your Windows display awake with a simple ON/OFF toggle.
 Built with `tkinter` and `ctypes` on Python 3.

 Download available at [releases page](https://github.com/mfaridn03/NoSleep/releases).